In the Barry Harris method, we tend to view all chords in their major or minor 6th chord presentation:

 ▪ Major 7th chords we will typically turn into major 6th chords (or we treat the 7th as a borrowed diminished note from its scale of chords (details in the next chapter).

-Minor 7th chords are already inversions of a major 6th chords (e.g: Dmin7 = Fmaj6).
+Minor 7th chords are already inversions of major 6th chords (e.g: Dmin7 = Fmaj6).

 ▪ Dominant chords can be substituted by the minor 6th chord on their 5th scale degree (not always, it is a matter of style).
 Barry Harris calls this minor 6th chord the important minor.